karak/riot-test-renderer/packages/riot-test-utils/README.md

 - *Shallow-rendering*.
 - Snapshot testing

-This library is **under development** and for my personal use.
+This library is being developing and have **breaking changes** even if minor update.
 Any contributions are welcome!

 Installation
 ------------